 Digital nomads have various professions.
 Some are online business owners, while others might work as freelancers for private clients or companies.

 Digital nomadism also includes professions like:

 - Architects, designers, copywriters, computer professionals, photo and video editors, webmasters, bloggers, translators, writers, photographers, online tutors, IT technicians.
-In a nutshell, all possible jobs that can be performed online.
+In a nutshell, all possible jobs can be performed online.

 These jobs will allow you to work from anywhere in the world and travel if you wish.
 Yet, you have to be a dedicated and disciplined person not to spend the whole day just traveling.
 You have to take full responsibility for the online work you do.